 A financial instrument is any contract that gives rise to both a financial asset of one enterprise and a financial liability or equity instrument of another enterprise.
 For the purpose of the financial statements, financial assets have been determined to include cash and cash equivalents, investments and accounts receivables.
-Similarly, financial liabilities include other liabilities, short-term borrowing, amounts due to related companies, bank overdraft and margin loan payable.
+Similarly, financial liabilities include other liabilities, due to related company, bank overdraft and margin loan payable.